miayam/learn-css/008 Layout/README.md

   display: flex;
 }
 ```
-It requires more than a paragraph to explain.
-Think a box that
-contains items you can manipulate how they stack inside.
+Think a box that contains items you can manipulate how they stack inside.
 You can make them either stack horizontally like books in a bookshelf
 or vertically like floors in a building.
-It's flexible.
-It's a `block` element on steroid.

 ### Grid
 ```css